j5ik2o/trinity/README.md

 ## Functions
 ### Supported Functions
 - Routing request to action
-- `com.twitter.util.Future`を前提としたブロッキングしない非同期型アクションの記述
+  - A action can be described as async process by using `com.twitter.util.Future`.
-  - `com.twitter.util.FuturePool`を使った同期型アクションも記述可能
+  - Or, You can also select action as sync process by using com.twitter.util.FuturePool.
-  - `scala.concurrent.Future`のためのアダプタ機能もある
+  - We support a action adaptor for a process which returns `scala.concurrent.Future`.
 - Finagle's Request/Response Enhance
-  - マルチパート形式のファイルアップロード
+  - multi-part file upload
-  - JSON形式のレスポンス
+  - json format reponse
-  - ファイルリソース形式のレスポンス
+  - file resouce support
 - Binding to Template Engine
   - [Scalate](http://scalate.fusesource.org/)
   - [Velocity](http://velocity.apache.org/)